This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 static_assert(std::is_constructible_v<const int&, Any>); // true

-Great, the first problem is solved!
+Great, first problem solved!

-The Default Constructor Problem #
+Default Constructor

 };